Aurasphere/revolver-compiler/README.md

         }
     }

-Notice that like all other components managed by Revolver, anything produced by your method will be a Singleton, meaning that only one instance is produced.
-In this example, each time you require a Retrofit component for injection, the same component will be injected.
+Notice that like all other components managed by Revolver, anything produced by your method will be a `Singleton`, meaning that only one instance is produced.
+In this example, each time you require a `Retrofit` component for injection, the same component will be injected.
 The defined method will be thus called only once.

 When you start creating components this way, it's easy to generate ambiguities in types.
-In this case, you give the produced component an identifier using the javax.inject.Named annotation:
+In this case, you give the produced component an identifier using the `javax.inject.Named` annotation:

     @Singleton
     public class MyComponentProvider {